 Julie OuvrardAcademic Advisor and Registrar

 Professeur d’Histoire-Géographie au Lycée Notre Dame de Toutes Aides ; Chargé de cours à l’Université ; Doctorat d’Histoire contemporaine ; Chercheur post-doctoral à l’Ecole Pratique des Hautes Etudes (Section des Sciences religieuses)

-Professeur émérite à l’Université de Nantes; Doctorat d’Etat en Droit Public, IEP de Paris
+Professeur émérite à l’Université de Nantes; Doctorat d’Etat en Droit Public, IEP (Sciences Po) de Paris

 Directeur de l’Ecole Supérieure des Sciences de la Communication et du Management (ESSCOM); DEA de Sciences Economiques

 Carine Deschanel DelacourPhonetics

 Enseignante de Français Langue étrangère à la CCI; Licenciée d’anglais